What is a Targeted Employment Area?

 The vast majority of EB-5 investments are made in targeted employment areas (or TEAs).
 An area can be classified as a TEA if it is a rural area or if it is an area of high-unemployment.
 Making an investment in a targeted employment area (TEA) is necessary to qualify for the reduced EB-5 investment amount of $800,000.

-If you need assistance figuring out whether your prospective EB5 investment is located in a TEA, or if you need help with your EB5 visa, feel free to email me directly at contact@ashoorilaw.com.
+If you need assistance figuring out whether your prospective EB5 investment is located in a TEA, or if you need help with your EB5 visa, you may consider consulting an experienced immigration law firm for guidance.
+You are also welcome to email me directly at contact@ashoorilaw.com.
 I’m very responsive via email and I’d be happy to help you.

 Resources